 You can buy this spice from any Indian grocery store.
 Wherever you choose to buy it from make sure it is from a trusted source.

 Most Chaat Masalas are light beige to darker shades of beige in colour with a powdery texture.
 Ensure that the powder is smooth and not lumpy.
-Check the manufacturer date as old coriander powder tends to have less taste.
+Check the manufactured date as old packaged blends tend to have less aroma.

 Ensure that the packs or jars are tightly sealed.